-- 3 Open the /opt/vmware/vio/custom/custom.yml file in a text editor. - 4 Uncomment the os_profiler_enabled parameter and set its value to true. - 5 Uncomment the os_profiler_hmac_keys parameter and enter a password for OSProfiler. - 6 If you are using vRealize Log Insight, uncomment the os_profiler_connection_string parameter and set its value to the location of your vRealize Log Insight server.
+- 3 Open the /opt/vmware/vio/custom/custom.yml file in a text editor. - 4 Uncomment the os_profiler_enabled parameter and set its value to true. - 5 Uncomment the os_profiler_hmac_keys parameter and enter a password for OSProfiler. - 6 Uncomment the os_profiler_connection_string parameter and set its value to the location of your vRealize Log Insight server. - Enter the vRealize Log Insight server address in the following format: "loginsight:// username: password@loginsight-ip" - Specify the user name and password of a user with the USER role on your vRealize Log Insight deployment. - 7 Deploy the updated configuration.

+8 Log in to the controller node and set the OSPROFILER_CONNECTION_STRING environment variable to the vRealize Log Insight server address that you specified in the custom.yml file.

 '''

-Enter the vRealize Log Insight server address in the following format: "loginsight:// username: password@loginsight-ip"
+export \ OSPROFILER\CONNECTION\STRING="loginsight://username:password@loginsight-ip" \\

 '''

-- Specify the user name and password of a user with the USER role on your vRealize Log Insight deployment. - 7 Deploy the updated configuration.

-8 If you are using vRealize Log Insight, log in to the controller node and set the OSPROFILER_CONNECTION_STRING environment variable to the vRealize Log Insight server address that you specified in the custom.yml file.

-'''

-export OSPROFILER_CONNECTION_STRING="loginsight://username:password@loginsight-ip"

-'''

 You can now enable profiling on OpenStack commands.
-Run the desired command with the -profile parameter and specify your OSProfiler password.
+Run the desired command with the --profile parameter and specify your OSProfiler password.
 The command outputs a profiling trace UUID.
 Run OSProfiler with that UUID to generate a report.
 The following example profiles the cinder list command: